Dental Assisting (DA12) Diploma

-The program is accredited by the Commission on Dental Accreditation and has been granted the accreditation status of “approval without reporting requirements”.
+The program in dental assisting is accredited by The Commission on Dental Accreditation [and has been granted the accreditation status of “approval with reporting requirements”].
 The Commission is a specialized accrediting body recognized by the United States Department of Education.
 The Commission on Dental Accreditation can be contacted at (312) 440-4653 or at 211 East Chicago Avenue, Chicago, IL 60611.

 Beginning Spring 2022 (January 2022), ALL FIRST TIME college students will be required to take the College Success (COLL 1020) course.

 The program in Dental Assisting is accredited by the Commission on Dental Accreditation.
 The Commission is a specialized accrediting body recognized by the United States Department of Education.
 The Commission on Dental Accreditation can be contacted at (312) 440-4653 or at 211 East Chicago Avenue, Chicago, Illinois 60611.